amarlearning/amarlearning.github.io/content/_index.md

 ## Hi.

-I'm Amar - currently working as a Solutions Consultant at Sahaj Software, Pune.
-I like to build things and, more importantly, I like to fix things.
-I've worked on a bunch of different kinds of software, and am always interested in learning new technologies.
+Hi, I'm Amar, currently working as a Solutions Consultant at Sahaj Software in Pune, with a focus on data engineering.
+I enjoy building and fixing things, particularly when it involves working on large-scale data processing jobs and optimizing Spark workloads.

-Past [Google Summer of Code](https://summerofcode.withgoogle.com/).
-Open Source Community Member at [DuckDuckGo](duckduckgo.com).
-Maintainer at [Open Source Help Community](https://github.com/OpenSourceHelpCommunity).
+Over the years, I've worked on various software projects and continuously explore new technologies.
+I've also contributed as a past maintainer at [CRI-O](https://cri-o.io/), [DuckDuckGo](duckduckgo.com), and [Google Summer of Code](https://summerofcode.withgoogle.com/).

 - [Github](https://github.com/amarlearning)
 - [Stackoverflow](https://stackoverflow.com/users/5816974/amar-prakash-pandey)